-This is the third of three blog posts on the valuable marketing lessons to be learned from the recently-concluded Presidential election.
+This is the third of three articles here on Branding Strategy Insider to feature the valuable marketing lessons to be learned from the recently-concluded Presidential election.
 One and two can be found here and here.

 Of the many lessons the successful Obama campaign taught brand marketers, one has been largely overlooked.
 It is this: the current Big Data ramp-up in marketing database infrastructure needs to be focused on winning at the margins.

 Stories about the campaign’s voter database continue to dominate post-election coverage of Obama’s victory.
 These stories are filled with fascinating details about the fusion of disparate databases, the profiles constructed of individual voters, the likelihood scores assigned to each individual, the targeted phone calls made and the frequency of making them, and the experiments conducted to optimize the framing of Obama’s message to voters.
 But few of these stories describe, or even recognize, the most valuable purpose of these efforts, which was to sway and motivate voters at the margins.

 There were two such marginal effects the Obama campaign needed to accomplish.
 The first was to get the Obama constituency to the polls.
 Romney’s campaign made a huge bet that Obama would fail to get the vote out among his strongest constituencies, and thus the final distribution of actual voters would wind up in Romney’s favor.
 As it turns out, this was a very bad gamble.
 The Obama campaign was able to use its data infrastructure to turn out likely Obama voters at the margins who, otherwise, would probably have not gone to the polls.

 The second effect was to persuade many of those on the fence to vote for the President.
 Again, this was a marginal effect, one of winning over the next voter, and then the one after that and the one after that, etc., with each successive voter a little harder to convince than the one before.